 Lewis Brown: Riccarton Knights (Christchurch) junior Brown was picked up by the Warriors after lower-grade stints in Sydney, making his NRL debut aged 22 in 2009.
 He played his first Test for the Kiwis in 2011 and scored a now-iconic try in the preliminary final that year against Melbourne that propelled the Warriors into the decider.
 After 84 games in Auckland, Brown joined former Warriors coach Ivan Cleary at Penrith in 2013 and made 66 first grade appearances across three seasons.
-The New Zealand Test regular linked with Manly in 2016 and has played 48 games for the club but has been on the outer this year, making just two appearances in the top flight.
+The New Zealand Test regular linked with Manly in 2016 and played 48 games for the club but fell out of first-grade favour and retired at the end of 2018.

 Pita Godinet: Christchurch-born livewire Godinet played 18 NRL games for the Warriors from 2011-13, while he also featured in the club’s NSW Cup grand final loss to Canterbury in 2011.
 After two seasons with Wakefield Trinity, the utility played two first grade games for Manly in 2016 and featured prominently for ISP outfit Blacktown Workers Sea Eagles last year before earning a contract with Wests Tigers.